Megaxx07/Quant/README.md

 # Quant
-Study from youtuber QuantPy.
+Learn from YouTuber QuantPy.
 Practiced by myself.
 Added some notes to help me understand better.
+Trying to build some automatic calculation modules.